Act Now Before You Regret Later: Protect Your E-commerce Website Now!

 With some large e-commerce sites earning millions each day during the holiday season, even a few minutes of downtime can lead to financial losses in the tens of thousands of dollars, not to mention customer frustration.
 Approximately half of all Fortune 500 companies experience at least 1.6 hours of downtime each week1.
 This equates to about 80 hours of downtime per year.
 According to Forrester Research, the hourly cost of downtime for a typical company can range from $10,000 to $1 million.
-And the impact to a business’ reputation can be equally as damaging.
+And the impact on a business’ reputation can be equally as damaging.

 Similarly, there are so many choices for web hosting that it’s difficult to decide.
 Focus on both reliability and security when selecting your host.
 A provider that’s always down will drive away customers just as surely as one that is susceptible to hackers.
-Don’t store sensitive data as there is no reason to store thousands of records on your customers, especially credit card numbers, expiration dates and card verification value codes.
-Also, while it is the responsibility of the retailer to keep customer information safe on the back-end, you can help customers help themselves by requiring a minimum number of characters and the use of symbols or numbers.
+Don’t store sensitive data as there is no reason to store thousands of records on your customers.
+These may include credit card numbers, expiration dates and card verification value codes.
+Also, while it is the responsibility of the retailer to keep customer information safe on the back-end, you can help customers help themselves.
+You can do this by requiring a minimum number of characters and the use of symbols or numbers.

-Right Choice of Software and Hosting Platform
+Right Choice of Security Platform

 As an E-commerce business owner, you must keep all the customer data in a safe and secure manner.
 Security is not free, but it’s cheaper than getting hacked.
 The optimum solution is one which takes into account the right choice of software and hosting platform and keeping everything up to date and secure.
 Also, make sure you keep your files backed up so you are ready for the worst-case scenario.
 But also good old manual processes and common sense actions like changing common logins will also help you secure your e-commerce website.